bentoml/BentoML/docs/source/guides/security.rst

 Service Mesh
 ^^^^^^^^^^^^

-For Kubernetes users looking for advanced authentication, access control, and routing policies, we recommend you to deploy Bentos with `Yatai <https://github.com/bentoml/Yatai>`_ and use Yatai's `Istio <https://istio.io/>`_ integration.
+For Kubernetes users looking for advanced authentication, access control, and routing policies, we recommend you deploy Bentos with BentoCloud.

 Security Policy
 ---------------